“How does it feel to be a guinea pig?”

 We had a hard time comprehending it,

-We did not plan a life upon this earth,
+We did not plan a life on this earth,